-Pursuant to an SEC exemptive order and subject to the conditions of that order, the Adviser may, with Board approval but without shareholder approval, change or select new sub-advisers, materially amend the terms of an agreement with a sub-adviser (including an increase in its fee), or continue the employment of a sub-adviser after an event that would otherwise cause the automatic termination of services.
-Shareholders will be notified of any sub-adviser changes.
+Pursuant to an SEC exemptive order and subject to the conditions of that order, the Adviser may, with Board approval but without shareholder approval, hire a sub-adviser, materially amend the terms of an agreement with a sub-adviser (including an increase in its fee), or continue the employment of a sub-adviser after an event that would otherwise cause the automatic termination of services.
+Shareholders will be notified of any such changes.

-A discussion regarding the basis for the Board's renewal and approval of the investment advisory agreements with respect to the ROBO Global® Robotics and Automation Index ETF and ROBO Global® Artificial Intelligence ETF is available in the Funds' Semi-Annual Report for the fiscal period ended October 31, 2020.
+A discussion regarding the basis for the Board's renewal of the investment advisory agreements with respect to the Funds is available in the Funds' semi-annual report to shareholders for the fiscal period ended October 31, 2023.